PlayStation Portable (PSP) Architecture

 The PSP carries a 4.3” TFT LCD screen.
 It has a resolution of 480x272 pixels (for reference, that’s ~2.6 times the pixels of one screen of the Nintendo DS) and can display up to 16,777,216 colours.
 Thus, it’s got a 24-bit colour depth (the so-called ‘true color’ scale).

-The aspect ratio is almost 16:9, a format which during that time was increasingly becoming standard on home TVs.
-Notice that a wider range of view is also an opportunity for game designers to improve the experience (especially in the first-person shooting genre).
+The aspect ratio is almost 16:9, a format that was increasingly becoming standard on home televisions at the time.
+Notice that a wider range of view is also an opportunity for game designers to enhance the experience (especially in the first-person shooter genre).

 Introducing the Graphics Engine

 Now it’s time to talk about the component in charge of producing pixels, the Graphics Engine (GE).
-The engine is found within the ‘system group’, so you may see it as a ‘group within a group’.
-Below you can see some of the results it achieved:
+The engine sits within the ‘system group’, making it effectively a ‘group within a group’.

 Image